Caste Equality Project

 School Enrollment Campaign

-In early 2024, NYF worked with local families, teachers, and stakeholders to organize the School Enrollment Campaign—a massive push towards educational equity in Tirhut Rural Municipality.
-The campaign included rallies and personalized home visits to promote the value of education, with staff members making door-to-door visits with parents to encourage them to enroll their children into school.
-Hundreds of school uniforms—handmade by industrial tailoring students who had been enrolled at Olgapuri Vocational School at the time—and bags were also distributed to children in the region.
-Thanks to NYF scholarships and new nutrient-rich school lunches, by the time the 2024 school year began, over 820 students surged into local schools.
+At the start of each academic year in 2024 and 2025, NYF worked with local families, teachers, and stakeholders to organize a School Enrollment Campaign—a massive push towards educational equity in Tirhut Rural Municipality.
+The campaign includes rallies and personalized home visits to promote the value of education, with staff members making door-to-door visits with parents to encourage them to enroll their children into school.
+In 2024, hundreds of school uniforms—handmade by industrial tailoring students who had been enrolled at Olgapuri Vocational School at the time—and bags were also distributed to children in the region.
+Thanks to NYF scholarships and free lunch programs, by the time the 2024 school year began, over 820 students surged into local schools.
 This is a 35% increase in attendance compared to the previous year.
-We’re now looking at constructing classrooms to accommodate these new students.

 Women's Empowerment Campaign